mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 - Elements are **nodes** (often depicted as circles); the **root node** is the first node
 - Nodes are connected by **edges**: arrows that connect parant nodes with children nodes
     - The root node has no parents (ie., incomming edges)
-- Nodes that have no children are called leaf nodes; they could be at any level
+- Nodes that have no children are called **leaf nodes**; they could be at any level
 - Nodes contain often the data
 - Edges are often not labelled and contain no data
-- Ancestry terms apply to trees: siblings, ancestors, granchildren, grandparent
+- Ancestry terms apply to trees: siblings, ancestors, grandchildren, grandparent
 - **Three conditions** must be true for a tree: **rooted, directed and acyclic**
     - Must have a root
     - Must have directed edges